Beach Finds Watering Can Wind Chime

 Coastal and Beach Décor Ideas:

-Quick note: We have provided links to make it easy to purchase products online.
-As an Amazon Associate, we earn from qualifying purchases made when you click on our Amazon links and make purchases on Amazon, but please purchase items wherever it works best for you.
-Thanks!
+Quick note: We sometimes provide links on the Beachcombing website to make it easy to find or purchase products, some of which are on Amazon.com.
+As an Amazon Associate, we may earn from qualifying purchases made when you click and make purchases on Amazon, but the cost does not change for you.
+Please feel free to purchase items wherever it works best for you and support local independent shops.